Tpj-root/isro/Quiz_Assessment.md

 d.Space based observatories are typically much more expensive than ground based observatories

-My_Ans: a.
+a.
 All of the given options